The Physics of Fast Radio Bursts: Environmental models

 where $R_i$ is the ionization front in the unshocked medium, $n_i$ is the total electron number density in region $i$, and $f$ is the ionization fraction in region 1.
 After delineating how $R_{12}$, $R_{23}$, $R_{34}$, $n_2$ and $n_3$ evolve with time, one can derive the $t$-dependence of $\rm DM_{SNR}$.

-The strengths of the magnetic field in regions 2 and 3 can be also estimated by assuming that a fraction $\epsilon_B$ of the internal energy in the respective region is converted to (ordered) magnetic fields.
+The strengths of the magnetic field in regions 2 and 3 can be also estimated by assuming that a fraction $\epsilon_B$ of the internal energy in the respective region is stored in (ordered) magnetic fields.
 Making one additional assumption that $\left< B_\parallel \right>$ is of the same order as $B$ in the respective region, one can then calculate the total absolute value of RM in the SNR system via

 and delineate its temporal evolution.

 The predicted scaling laws by various authors and their assumptions can be summarized as follows: \begin{itemize} \item For a constant density medium, \citet{yangzhang17} assumed that the entire region 3 is ionized and obtained